MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/solver.md

 The `HandConstraint` behavior provides a solver that constrains the tracked object to a region safe for hand constrained content (such as hand UI, menus, etc.) Safe regions are considered areas that don't intersect with the hand.
 A derived class of `HandConstraint` called `HandConstraintPalmUp` is also included to demonstrate a common behavior of activating the solver-tracked object when the palm is facing the user.

-[See Hand Menu page](../hand-menu.md) for examples of using Hand Constraint solver to create hand menus.
+[See the Hand Menu documentation](../../../mrtk3-uxcomponents/packages/uxcomponents/hand-menu.md) for examples of using the Hand Constraint solver to create hand menus.